-Q: Which health insurance exchange plan – platinum, gold, silver or bronze – is best for me?
+Q: Which health insurance exchange plan – Platinum, Gold, Silver or Bronze – is best for me?

 A: It depends on what you need.
-Platinum plans will be the most expensive, gold comes next, and bronze premiums will be lowest.
+Platinum plans will be the most expensive, Gold comes next, and Bronze premiums will be lowest.
 All of these plans will cover all essential benefits, but the priciest will pay a larger share of your expenses.

-For example, on average, a platinum plan will reimburse your for 90 percent of the cost of covered health care products and services, while you will pay 10 percent through some combination of deductibles, co-pays and coinsurance.
+For example, on average, a Platinum plan will reimburse your for 90 percent of the cost of covered health care products and services, while you will pay 10 percent through some combination of deductibles, co-pays and coinsurance.

 If you expect that, over the course of the year, you will be visiting several specialists, having a baby, buying prescription drugs, or undergoing some costly tests, a platinum plan might well be worth the higher premium.

-If, on the other hand, you rarely go to the doctor and – barring an accident – don’t expect to need much healthcare, a bronze plan, that covers 60 percent of costs might well be fine.
+If, on the other hand, you rarely go to the doctor and – barring an accident – don’t expect to need much healthcare, a Bronze plan, that covers 60 percent of costs might well be fine.

-If your income makes you eligible for a tax credit to help cover your premiums, when the government calculates your subsidy, it will assume that you are buying a silver plan.
-If you choose platnium or gold, you will have to make up the difference yourself.
+If your income makes you eligible for a tax credit to help cover your premiums, when the government calculates your subsidy, it will assume that you are buying a Silver plan.
+If you choose Platinum or Gold, you will have to make up the difference yourself.

-If your income doesn’t exceed 250 percent of the federal poverty level, you’re also eligible for cost-sharing subsidies, but those are only available on silver plans.
+If your income doesn’t exceed 250 percent of the federal poverty level, you’re also eligible for cost-sharing subsidies, but those are only available on Silver plans.
 Cost-sharing subsidies improve the benefits of the plan, reducing the deductible and overall out-of-pocket costs that insureds pay if they have a claim.
-If your income makes you eligible for a cost-sharing subsidy, you’ll almost certainly get the best value with a silver plan.
+If your income makes you eligible for a cost-sharing subsidy, you’ll almost certainly get the best value with a Silver plan.

-So even if you choose a bronze plan and wind up in seven-car pileup, that’s the maximum that you will have to pay in co-pays, deductibles, and coinsurance (the family maximum out-of-pocket for 2016 is $13,700, but all plans must have embedded individual out-of-pocket maximums starting in 2016, so no single member of a family would have to pay more than $6,850 in covered medical expenses for the year).
+So even if you choose a Bronze plan and wind up in seven-car pileup, that’s the maximum that you will have to pay in co-pays, deductibles, and coinsurance.
+(The family maximum out-of-pocket for 2016 is $13,700, but all plans must have embedded individual out-of-pocket maximums starting in 2016, so no single member of a family would have to pay more than $6,850 in covered medical expenses for the year.)